Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Matching_Methods.md

 https://lists.gking.harvard.edu/pipermail/cem/2013-August/000120.html <br/>
 And even after we have tried to apply some of the proposed solutions, we kept getting the same error.

-### 2. Nearest-Neighbor Matching with different estimations of propensity score:
+### 2. Nearest-Neighbor Propensity Score Matching, with Propensity Score estimated with Logistic Regression:
 Greedy nearest neighbor is a version of the algorithm that works by choosing a treatment group member and then choosing a control group member that is the closest match.
 It works as follows:

   1. randomly order the treated and untreated individuals